SoftUni-Internal/interactive-content/EN/04-Table-Relations/02-Table-Relations.md

 [image assetsSrc="Table-Relations.png" /]

-Here we can examine the **One-To-Many** relationship.
+Here we can examine the **one-to-many** relationship.

 Paraphrased: **"One country has many cities"**.

-А **One-to-many** relationship is done by adding a unique identifier in an enitity and then referencing it from another entity with a foreign key constraint.
+А **one-to-many** relationship is done by adding a unique identifier in an enitity and then referencing it from another entity with a foreign key constraint.

-Foreign key is introduced with this code:
+A foreign key is introduced with the following code:

 ``` java
 CONSTRAINT `fk_peaks_mountains`         // Giving a name of the constraint/foreign key by convention starting with "fk".
 FOREIGN KEY (mountain_id)               // Setting a column for a foreign key.